 This method is simple and is commonly used for epidemiological studies.
 The probability of the accurate diagnosis of this method is 91%.

 The dermatologist presses the sticky side of a 3–5 cm piece of cellophane tape to the hair and skin of the selected region.
 Then coats a glass slide with mineral oil and places the adhesive side of the tape onto the glass slide.
-Demodex density is determined using the microscopic examination of the slide.
+Finally, he determines Demodex density using the microscopic examination of the slide.

-According to the protocols, the specialist squeezes the skin and the contents of the pimples and pores are removed using a glass slide and examined under the microscope.
+According to the protocols, the specialist squeezes the skin and removes the contents of the pimples and pores using a glass slide and examine it under the microscope.
 The probability of accurate diagnosis in this method is 34%.

 Standardized Skin Surface Biopsy (SSSB)

 This method is the most common method to obtain Demodex density.
 The specialist drops cyanoacrylate glue on a transparent slide and sticks it on the intended part of the skin and after a minute, removes it gently.
-Finally, the slide is sent to the laboratory for microscopic examination.
+Finally, he sends the slide to the laboratory for microscopic examination.